 - Making more well-informed business decisions

-In fact, 74% of organizations estimate that effective knowledge management increases company productivity by 10% to 40%.
+In fact, 74% of organisations estimate that effective knowledge management increases company productivity by 10% to 40%.
 It also has the added benefit of boosting employee happiness by eliminating the roadblocks that make it really hard for employees to find the information they need to do their jobs effectively.
 This comes at a time when employees spend up to 26 days per year searching for information when they could dedicate that time to more meaningful work.

 2. Cost savings